 Here one will find some of the best bargains and Disney experiences on property–bountiful buffets, fantastic burgers, family-style all-you-care-to-eat dinners, and interactive silliness all await.
 Don’t hesitate to hop on Disney’s resort transportation from the parks and give some of these a try.
 A few are within walking distance of Epcot or a short ride away on the resort monorail departing the Magic Kingdom.

-All Star and Pop Century:You won’t find more economical dining deals than at the food courts of these resorts.
-They each have the same basic offerings, including everyone’s breakfast favorite – Mickey Waffles.
+The food courts at All Star Movies, Music and Sports, as well as Pop Century and Art of Animation:You won’t find more economical dining deals than at the food courts of these resorts.
+They each have the same basic offerings with some unique offerings at Art of Animation, including everyone’s breakfast favorite – Mickey Waffles.
 If staying at one of these resorts, use the food court whenever possible for breakfast, lunch, or dinner and supplement the rest of your vacation with a few nice meals.